ayushgupta5924/crop_yield_prediction_fertilizer/README.md

-# crop_yield_prediction_fertilizer
+# Fertilizer Prediction Project

-The Fertilizer Prediction Project leverages machine learning to classify fertilizers based on nutrient content, utilizing a Random Forest Classifier for high accuracy.
-The project involves data preprocessing, model training, and hyperparameter tuning, providing precise fertilizer recommendations to optimize crop yields.
+The Fertilizer Prediction Project utilizes machine learning to classify fertilizers based on their nutrient content (N, P, K) using a Random Forest Classifier.
+This project involves data preprocessing, feature scaling, model training, and hyperparameter tuning to ensure high prediction accuracy.
+The trained model is saved for practical use, providing precise fertilizer recommendations aimed at optimizing crop yields.
+By offering a reliable tool to improve fertilizer usage, the project contributes to enhanced agricultural efficiency and productivity.